You are here:

 3. Informal request

-You can request specific information from HETI.
-HETI will release information without the need for a formal application, unless there are good reasons to require one.
-A HETI Right to Information Officer is available to help you make a request for information, and can be contacted on (02) 9844 6551 or via email.
+You can request specific information and HETI may release information without the need for a formal application, unless there are good reasons to require one.
+Contact HETI for more details.

 4. Formal application